EnterpriseDB/barman/new_docs/user_guide/retention_policies.rst

 backward for the specified period.
 Barman retains backups and archive logs necessary for point-in-time recovery to any moment within this window.

-For example, if you set a 7-day recovery window, Barman will keep backups and archive logs to allow recovery to any point within the past 7 days.
-This means that the first backup that falls outside the window will still be retained with its corresponding WALs, but backups before this one and all the older WALs will be marked as obsolete and eventually evicted.
+For example, if you set a 7-day recovery window, Barman will keep backups and WAL files to allow recovery to any point within the past 7 days.
+This means that the first backup that falls outside the window will still be retained with its corresponding WALs, but backups before this one and all the older WALs will be marked as obsolete and eventually be evicted.

+Keep command
+""""""""""""

+The ``keep`` command can be used to mark a specific backup so its kept indefinitely.
+This overrides the retention policy explained earlier for that backup.
+You can find more information on the ``keep`` command in the :ref:`Barman keep command documentation <commands-barman-keep>`.

 .. _retention-policies-use-cases: